 You could also use some scrapbook paper and double stick tape it to the back, and add vinyl designs to the top.
 I love that its inexpensive, easy to do, and can be changed.
 Bonus – you can update and change them any time you like.
 That is my kind of craft project!

 I really wanted the tree to have flocking but didn’t want to mess up the stunning beautiful tree I have with a DIY flocking.
 Instead, I added a secret household item to add the white snow looking pieces to my tree.
 Can you tell what they are?
 Its a feather duster from the dollar store!
 Each one is about 12 inches long and I just bent in the handle so its covered and not visible.

 The Christmas Tree

-This is the nicest quality of tree I have ever had.
+This is the best quality of tree I have ever had or put together.
 It looks very real in every aspect, from the tree branch texture to the branch spacing.
-It was really easy to set up (I did it all by myself) and I love that the pre lit tree is easy to figure out.
+Easy to set up (I did it all by myself) I love that this pre-lit tree is easy to figure out.
 All the cords and plugs come already put together, they connect inside the tree trunk so no cords to find and figure out.

 The tree came with storage bags with handles, making it easy to store and move the tree when we take it down.
 A red accessory bag also came with it, stocked with gloves to protect your hands while shaping the branches as well as extra light bulbs, extra bolts, and a handy tool to remove bulbs if they burn out.

 Looking for more cricut projects?
 Check out these posts:

 - 75+ projects you can make with vinyl